Ball Brothers Glass Manufacturing Company

 Also included under the Ardagh Group banner are two other glass plants, one located at Winchester, Indiana (originally Woodbury Glass Company, dating from 1904, later Thatcher Glass Manufacturing Company circa 1920, then General Glass Corporation, subsequently acquired by Anchor Hocking Glass Corporation about 1937); and the other plant at Bridgeton, New Jersey (former Leone Industries plant, acquired in March 2012).

-Notes on three other glass bottle plants in the US that operated under Ardagh Group, but have recently been closed:
+Notes on glass bottle plants in the US that operated under Ardagh Group, but have recently been closed:

 1) Their Salem, New Jersey bottle manufacturing plant (originally Salem Glass Works, from 1863, later Anchor Hocking, later Anchor Glass Container Corporation) was closed by Ardagh Group in October of 2014.